nvs/map/README.md

 The following commands are provided by the collection:

-- `check`: Check Lua scripts using [Luacheck].
+- `check`: Check Lua scripts specified by the `script` settings table using [Luacheck].
+If the `build` settings table is provided, then user build files will be processed.
+If the `map` settings table is provided, then the input map is read and various map information is passed to the build environment.
+Note that user build files are run before the Lua scripts are checked.

   A custom Luacheck standard representing the Lua environment in Warcraft III is provided, and used by defult, by **Map**.
 See the following files:

   - [.luacheckrc](luacheck/luacheckrc)
   - [Warcraft III identifiers](luacheck/wc3.lua)